Brooklyn College Enters Into Its First Student Exchange Program With a South Korean University

 Biology major and Brooklyn College Korean Culture Club member Franclessa Louis is participating in the South Korea study abroad program for the second time.
 Louis—who, prompted by her love of Korean popular music (K-pop), has spent the last eight years teaching herself the Korean language—was one of the students who greeted the Dongguk delegation and was very excited to be able to speak with President Han in his native tongue.

-“It was amazing,” Louis said.
-“These opportunities—meeting the delegation and studying abroad—open my eyes to the world and what is possible to accomplish in it.
+"It was amazing," Louis said.
+"These opportunities—meeting the delegation and studying abroad—open my eyes about the world and what is possible to accomplish in it.
 You would think that biology has nothing to do with media production, for example, but I learned that I can make it so.
-This year, I have an internship with a dentist and one of the things that I’m going to do is create a video project about dentistry and dental health in the United States using all the skills I gained during my time studying in Korea.”
+This year, I have an internship with a dentist and one of the things that I'm going to do is create a video project about dentistry and dental health in the United States using all the skills I gained during my time studying in Korea."

 The semester exchange program between Dongguk University and Brooklyn College was developed after the success of the summer program, which is in its fourth year.